isomerpages/gb-assist/pages/solutionrepo/solution304.md

 ---
-title: Automated Tray Sealer
+title: Filing and Seaming Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution304
 ---

 #### Description

-The automatic tray sealer only requires employees to fill up trays with the product (e.g. meat, buns, pasta) and it will automatically seal up each batch.

-Typically, these machines can seal several trays at once.
+The filing and seaming machine automates the filing and seaming of canned beverages.
+Operators will only need to load the machine with the product.
+Each can in the production line will be filled to the desired level, checked (by weight or volume), and subsequently heat sealed shut.

 Grant support: 80% of cost of equipment, up to $30,000 grant